GREEN STREET 3 NEVER BACK DOWN

 A reformed football hooligan returns to London to avenge the death of his younger brother

 Scott Adkins boards a train, possibly a Class 350 ‘Desiro’ EMU, or maybe a Class 323.
 Either way he has swapped platforms.
-In the earlier shots he was on an island platform, now he has crossed over to platform 1 which was viewed through the Freightliner train in the above shot.
+In the earlier shots he was on the island platform, now he has crossed over to platform 1 which was viewed through the Freightliner train in the above shot.

 Scott Adkins travelling down to London onboard a Class 350 ‘Desiro’.
 A view out of the window shows a passing station with church behind.
 Any ideas which station?